galaxyproject/galaxy-hub/content/news/2021-11-galaxy-update/index.md

 **18 November, Online, Global**

-Please join us for the [CoFest day](/events/2021-11-papercuts/index.md) on October 21 to help the Galaxy Ecosystem become a better place, and to help new contributors come on board.
+Please join us for the [CoFest day](/events/2021-11-papercuts/) on November 18 to help the Galaxy Ecosystem become a better place, and to help new contributors come on board.

 We will be on [Gitter](https://gitter.im/galaxyproject/Lobby) for chat all day long, please take advantage of both to communicate with your collaborators around the world.